-- 1. Identifying vulnerable students as early as possible and referring them through the school's referral process to the relevant member of the Learning Support Department. - 2.
+- 1. Identifying vulnerable students as early as possible and referring them through the school's referral process to the relevant member of the Inclusion Department. - 2.
 Providing extension support to all students. - 3.
-Monitoring students' progress by meeting with the teachers, students, and parents. - 4.
-Collaborating with the Learning Support Department in creating, implementing and reviewing students' specific Action Plan, Individual Education Plan, and/or behaviour management strategies. - 5.
+Monitoring students' progress in collaboration with learning support teachers, and communicate to parents.

+- 4. Collaborating with the Inclusion Department in creating, implementing and reviewing students' specific Action Plan, Individual Education Plan, and/or behaviour management strategies. - 5.
 Ensuring parents are well-informed of student progress and development.